Target Australia

 Target Australia Pty Ltd (formerly Lindsay's and Lindsay's Target, formerly stylised as Target. and doing business as Target and Target Australia) is a department store chain owned by Australian retail conglomerate Wesfarmers.
 Target stocks clothing, cosmetics, homewares, electronics, books, and toys selling both in-store and online.
 The company's head office is located in the Melbourne suburb of Williams Landing which the company moved to in 2018.
-Despite the identical logo, name and similar type of outlets, Target Australia carries no direct relation or affiliation to the American retailer Target Corporation.
+Despite the identical logo and name and similar type of outlets, Target Australia have never had a direct relation or affiliation to the American retailer Target Corporation.

 History

 Beginnings as Lindsay's

 In 1926, George Lindsay and Alex McKenzie opened their first store in Geelong selling dress fabrics, bedding and furnishings.
 Lindsay began his retail empire five years earlier, running a store in Ouyen, Victoria, but moved to Geelong to increase the opportunity for growth.
 The company progressively established stores throughout Victoria, running with a policy of selling quality goods at half the normal rate of profit.

 In 1968, Myer Emporium purchased the chain of 16 stores and renamed the company Lindsay's Target.
+Baillieu Myer was able to license the name and logo from the U.S. retailer.
 They moved into the South Australian market with the first "Target" store opening in Newton, South Australia in October 1970 with an aim to expand the business.
 The new discount department store quickly established itself throughout Australia, and within three years had stores in Victoria, South Australia, Queensland and New South Wales.
-In March 1973, "Lindsay's" was dropped from the company name and the business was renamed Target Australia.
+In March 1970, Lindsay's" was dropped from the company name and the business was renamed Target Australia.
 The mainly Victorian-based "Lindsay's" stores, with the positioning of "Sell it for Less", were rolled into the "Target" discount department store group, now carrying over its leading position of quality soft goods to the larger Target discount department store format, while maintaining its base in Geelong.

 By 1982, Myer was operating 27 stores under the Target brand, but sold 22 of them, with 14 going to GJ Coles & Coy Ltd.